Famous boxers and venues that have made boxing the lifeblood of Bethnal Green

 Legendary coaches like Tony Burns are a key part of what makes boxing in the East End so great.
 Clubs like Repton would be nothing without dedicated individuals like Tony Burns.

-The East End has always been one of the poorest parts of London.
-Historically, part of the attraction to boxing may have been that it requires little or no equipment (since bare-knuckle fighting was common in the past).
-Boxing venues encapsulate the minimalistic nature of the sport.
+The East End was one of the poorest parts of London and still has areas with some of the highest deprivation in the country.
+Historically, part of the attraction to boxing may have been that it requires little or no equipment.
+It grew from bare-knuckle fighting that was common in the past and its boxing venues reflect its humble origins.

 The York Hall on Old Ford Road, Bethnal Green is one of the most famous boxing venues in the country.
 It contains a ring, some wooden seating and not much else.
 The venues ensure that the fights remain the centre of attention.

 The Mile End Arena was made out of crumbling brick and corrugated iron.
-It was uncovered and so the floor often got so muddy that fighters had to be piggy-backed into the ring.
-Despite the basic nature of the Arena it would attract up to 3,000 spectators to see local boxers compete.
+It was uncovered and the floor often got so muddy that fighters had to be piggy-backed into the ring.
+Despite the basic nature of the Arena it would attract up to 3,000 spectators to see local boxers compete and was famously where the Kray twins made their professional boxing debut.

 Harvey Horn is a flyweight boxer, he told promoter Frank Warren about the thrill of boxing in York Hall as an East Ender.